Ghajini (2008 film): Controversy

 Director A. R. Murugadoss was arrested shortly before the film's completion.
 According to Salem Chandrasekhar, the producer of the Tamil original, he had not bought the rights to remake the film in Hindi.

-Anil Kapoor sarcastically mentioned that the director of the original film, Memento (2000) Christopher Nolan, from which Murugadoss based-off story, was very upset, he told Anil "I have heard that one of my films has been copied.
+In an interview with CNN-IBN, Anil Kapoor sarcastically mentioned that director Christopher Nolan, who directed Memento (2000), from which Murugadoss based off the story of Ghajini, was very upset with the latter.
+He reportedly told Anil, "I have heard that one of my films has been copied.
 I (Kapoor) said Ghajini.
 He was very upset about it.
 I told Aamir also.
 I told (Nolan) the film had just been released over there and is a big success.
 (He then said) Yeah, no money, no credit, no nothing.”

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, the film received an approval rating of 54% based on 13 reviews, with an average rating of 5.90/10.

-Rajeev Masand of CNN IBN wrote "Ghajini isn't a particularly good film, but entertainment it delivers by the bucketful."
+Rajeev Masand of CNN-IBN wrote "Ghajini isn't a particularly good film, but entertainment it delivers by the bucketful."
 Martin D'Souza of Bollywood Trade News Network notes its flaws in the script, while praising the action sequences.
 Taran Adarsh of Bollywood Hungama remarked that the movie "is a winner all the way".
 Nikhat Kazmi of The Times of India praised the performance by Aamir Khan as its high point.
 Zee News described Aamir's performance as his best to date.

 Sukanya Verma of Rediff describes the film as "a sleek album of dark memories, which are terrifying to relive and shattering to experience".
 Noyon Jyoti Parasara of AOL India said, "Most comparisons often point out that a remake is not as worthy.Ghajini however succeeds when it is compared to the Tamil version directed by the same director."
 Anupama Chopra of NDTV said "Ghajini isn't a great film or even a very good one but I recommend that you see it.
 It is, as we used to say in the old days, paisa vasool.
 Kaveree Bamzai of India Today said that "This is brutality, choreographed by a poet, and therefore that much more compelling."

 Gaurav Malani of India Times criticises its length while praising the performance of the cast.
 Raja Sen of Rediff criticised the performance of Asin while concluding, "overwhelming feeling is one of regret".
 Shubhra Gupta of Express India concluded that Ghajini is too long, too violent, and criticised Jiah Khan's acting and dancing skills, but praised the performances of Aamir Khan and Asin.
 Hindustan Times wrote "You'd like to give Ghajini a long-term memory loss.
 Kya, kyon, kahan?
 Murugadoss.?
 Aamir?
 Asin?
 Who?
 Got to jog my memory... maybe after 15 minutes."